 But here’s a funny story, since rhubarb is so rare in these parts that even some employees didn’t know for certain if what I had in my hands was truly rhubarb or red celery.

 It didn’t help that the label was missing on the rhubarb stand.
 But red celery?
 Is that even a thing?
 My son later confirmed it was.
-Yup, this girl is still in need of learning lots.
+Yup, this girl is still in need of learning a lot.

 After someone finally confirmed it was indeed rhubarb I grabbed just about all the rhubarb on the stand.
 I left behind only three stalks, cause I felt kinda guilty taking them all.